Big Time Wrestling (San Francisco)

 Big Time Wrestling – also known as the American Wrestling Alliance (AWA) or National All-Star Wrestling, and sometimes referred to as NWA San Francisco – was a professional wrestling promotion headquartered in San Francisco, California, in the United States.
 Founded by "Professor" Roy Shire (1922–1992) in 1960, the promotion emerged as one of the most profitable in the United States thanks to its "red hot angles" and "good TV".
-The promotion's heartland was the San Francisco Bay Area, with the Cow Palace as its core venue, but it also ran regular shows in cities including Fresno, Las Vegas, Oakland, San Jose, and Sacramento.
+The promotion's heartland was the San Francisco Bay Area, with the Cow Palace as its core venue, but it also ran regular shows in cities including Fresno, Las Vegas, Oakland, San Jose, Stockton and Sacramento.
 Shire folded the promotion in 1981.

 History

 From November 1935, professional wrestling in San Francisco was dominated by Joe Malcewicz's NWA San Francisco promotion, a member of the National Wrestling Alliance.
 After sustaining a severe knee injury, NWA San Francisco wrestler "Professor" Roy Shire decided to move into promoting in direct competition with Malcewicz.
 In October 1960, Shire registered the Pacific Coast Athletic Corp. with the California State Athletic Commission over Malcewicz's objections.
 Big Time Wrestling was an "outlaw" promotion that did not respect the territorial boundaries decreed by the NWA.

 Shire secured a television slot on the fledgling independent Oakland television station KTVU in 1961 and spent several weeks airing tapes of matches from the Midwest.
 In January 1961, he began airing National All-Star Wrestling, a live show recorded in the KTVU studio that aired at 19:00 PST on Friday evenings, originally hosted by Bill Welsh and then by Walt Harris.
 Shire would later begin producing a second weekly show, Big Time Wrestling this one airing on KOVR.
 Big Time Wrestling was originally hosted by Harris, then later by Hank Renner.

 Shire staged his first show in the Cow Palace in Daly City on the outskirts of San Francisco on March 4, 1961.
 Headlined by a bout between Mitsu Arakawa and Bill Melby, the event recorded an attendance of 16,553.
 A show staged by Malcewicz three days later attracted 2,841 people.
 Shire would ultimately prevail and NWA San Francisco folded in 1962.
 Together with Los Angeles–based Worldwide Wrestling Associates, Big Time Wrestling challenged the control of the NWA over the Pacific Coast.
 In Shire's first year of trading, the promotion brought in revenue of $175,000.